2019 Boeing B-17 Flying Fortress crash: Aircraft

 By August 1986, N93012 was painted as a different B-17G: Nine-O-Nine, military serial number 42-31909 (variant B-17G-30-BO), which had been scrapped shortly after World War II.
-While in operation by the foundation, Nine-O-Nine was involved in two accidents: on August 23, 1987, it overran the runway on landing at Beaver County Airport in Pittsburgh, Pennsylvania; and on July 9, 1995, it was damaged on landing at Karl Stefan Memorial Airport in Norfolk, Nebraska, as the result of an undercarriage (landing gear) malfunction.
+While in operation by the foundation, Nine-O-Nine was involved in two accidents: on August 23, 1987, it overran the runway on landing at Beaver County Airport outside Pittsburgh, Pennsylvania; and on July 9, 1995, it was damaged on landing at Karl Stefan Memorial Airport in Norfolk, Nebraska, as the result of an undercarriage (landing gear) malfunction.